Advance Dining Reservations FAQ

 How do I make a reservation?

-The simplest way to make an ADR is to log into your My Disney Experience Account.
+The simplest way to make an ADR is to log into either the My Disney Experience website or app.

 - Click on Things to Do